How OCSA Works

 Certification may be suspended or withdrawn where standards are not maintained.

-Failure to do so may result in suspension or withdrawal of certification.
+Where gaps are identified, OCSA may recommend remediation before certification can be awarded.
+Failure to maintain alignment may result in suspension or withdrawal of certification.

 8. Independence & Scope